buzzingpixel/buzzingpixel.com-abandoned-3/content/HomePage/02-CallOut.md

     },
     "left": {
         "title": "Treasury",
-        "bodyContent": "Ansel puts the power of image manipulation in your hands.
-You can define constraints, widths, heights, aspect ratios, and more for each field so that anyone can edit images in entries with confidence all while using the manipulation tools to bring out the best in your sites images!", "bullets": [
+        "bodyContent": "Ansel puts the power in your hands.
+Image constraints, width, height, aspect ratio, and more so anyone can edit images in entries with confidence; all while using the manipulation tools to bring present your images best!", "bullets": [
             "Store files on S3 or any (S)FTP location", "Simple, easy to use field type",